-A student who believes that an appropriate grade has not been assigned for a course must first request a review by the Instructor of Record.
-If the matter is not resolved at this level, the student should submit a written request for a grade appeal to the Associate Dean of Academic Affairs.
-A student has no more than two (2) weeks to appeal a course grade after the grade has been entered into the student's official transcript by the University Registrar.
+A student who believes that an appropriate grade has not been assigned for a course must first request areview by the Instructor of Record.
+If the matter is not resolved at this level, the student should submit awritten request for a grade appeal to the Associate Dean of Academic Affairs.
+A student has no more thantwo (2) weeks to appeal a course grade after the grade has been entered into the student's official transcript by the University Registrar.
 The written appeal should include supporting documentation.
-The decision of the Dean, or her/his designee, is the final decision.
+The decision of the Dean, or their designee, is the final decision.
+The Dean's (or designee's) decisions related to grades are not appealable to the Provost (See University Catalog, Student Appeal Process).

-A student may also appeal a course grade if he or she believes there has been an error in computing or recording the grade.
-If an error was made in computing or recording the grade, then the grade will be changed only if the course instructor-of-record certifies in writing to the Associate Dean of Academic Affairs that such an error did occur and indicates the proper grade.
+A student may also appeal a course grade if they believe there has been an error in computing or recording the grade.
+If an error was made in computing or recording the grade, then the grade will be changed only if the course Instructor of Record certifies in writing to the Associate Dean of Academic Affairs that such an error did occur and indicates the proper grade.
 A student has no more than four (4) weeks to appeal a course grade after the grade has been entered into the student's official transcript by the University Registrar.